Fort Collins flooding strands hotel guests, damages cars

 FORT COLLINS, Colo.
 (KDVR) — Spring rain not only caused traffic backups on Interstate 25 but flooding in several areas, as well.
-Some of the worst areas were near 3800 Mulberry Road in Ft.
-Collins where an entire parking lot looked more like a pond.
+Some of the worst areas were near 3800 Mulberry Road in Fort Collins, where an entire parking lot looked more like a pond.

 “Somebody said I can make it through the water, I tried, and I bottomed out,” Kara Finley, who lost her bumper after driving in the water, said.